Winter is here! Use code COZY20 and get flat 20% OFF sitewide

 Good sleep is absolutely vital for attaining overall physical and mental well being.
 However, falling asleep is an enormous challenge faced by millions across the globe.
 Though sleeplessness is commonly attributed to certain illness and stress, other overlooked factors like bad mattresses, surroundings, food and personal habits can also impact sleep patterns.

-Here are 10 effective tips to help you sleep better:
+Here are 10 simple tricks to sleep better:

 Fix your schedule: